Beyond CVaR: Leveraging Static Spectral Risk Measures for Enhanced Decision-Making in Distributional Reinforcement Learning: The Model

 \section{The Model}

 In this section, we propose an RL algorithm called Quantile Regression with SRM (QR-SRM) to solve the optimization problem outlined in Equation \ref{eq:obj}.
 In our approach, the function $h$ is fixed to update the return-distribution in the inner optimization, and then the return-distribution is fixed to update the function $h$.
 The intuition behind our approach is as follows: The risk spectrum $\phi$ determines the agent's risk preference by assigning different significance to quantiles of the return-distribution of the initial state.
 Fixing the function $h$, as displayed in Equation \ref{functionh}, can be interpreted as fixing the estimation of the return-distribution of the initial state.
 With this estimation, we can solve the inner optimization and find the optimal policy and its associated distributional value function.
-Since $G^\pi$ is approximated for each state-action pair, we can extract the quantiles of the initial state return-distribution and leverage the closed-form solution presented in Equation \ref{functionh} to update our estimation of the function $h$ in the outer optimization.
-Algorithm \ref{alg:qrsrm2} presents an overview of our method.
+Since $G^\pi$ is approximated for each state-action pair, we can extract the quantiles of the initial state return-distribution and leverage the closed-form solution presented in Equation \ref{functionh} to update our estimation of the function $h$ in the outer optimization.\footnote{This is in contrast with the work of \citet{Bauerle.Glauner2021a}, which relies on global optimization methods for the outer optimization.
+Additionally, estimating \( G^\pi \) for each state is crucial for identifying intermediate risk measures that ensure a time-consistent interpretation of the optimal policy.} Algorithm \ref{alg:qrsrm2} presents an overview of our method.
+Note that an important property of the outer optimization's closed-form solution that we will use throughout this section is that $\int_0^1 \hat{h}_{\phi, G}(\phi(u)) \mathrm{d} u = 0$ for any return-distribution $G$.

 For the inner optimization, let $\eta \in \mathscr{P}(\mathbb{R})^{\mathcal{X} \times \mathcal{S} \times \mathcal{C} \times \mathcal{A}}$ represent the return-distribution function over the augmented state-action space.
 We denote the corresponding return variable instantiated from $\eta$ as $G$.
 The greedy selection rule, denoted by $\mathcal{G}_{h}$, highlights its dependence on the function \(h\).
 The greedy action at the augmented state \((x, s, c)\) is then given by: